meegpipe/meegpipe/README.md

 relies on several Python packages and [Inkscape][inkscape]. _meegpipe_ will be fully functional without these dependencies, but the processing reports will be generated in a plain text format (using [Remark][remark] syntax).
-Inspecting these plain text reports is __very inconvenient__ because they contain many embedded images.
+Inspecting plain text reports is __very inconvenient__ because they contain many embedded images.
 Please consider installing these [highly recommended dependencies][recommended-dep].